Republicans keep control of Virginia state House after tie-breaker

 RICHMOND, Va.
-(Reuters) - Republicans appeared to maintain control of Virginia’s House of Delegates on Thursday after their candidate won a dramatic, lottery-style drawing to resolve a tied race, but the losing Democrat said she might challenge the results.
+(Reuters) - Republicans kept control of Virginia’s House of Delegates on Thursday after their candidate won a lottery-style drawing to resolve a tied race, but the losing Democrat said she might challenge the results.

-As cameras clicked, state elections board officials displayed slips of paper printed with the names of Republican incumbent David Yancey and Democrat Shelly Simonds to a packed room in Richmond.

-The papers were then rolled into new film canisters and placed in a blue-and-white ceramic bowl from the Virginia Museum of Fine Arts before elections board Chairman James Alcorn drew Yancey’s name and declared him the victor.
+As cameras clicked in a packed room in Richmond, the state elections board chairman pulled a film canister containing Republican incumbent David Yancey’s name from a blue-and-white ceramic bowl loaned by the Virginia Museum of Fine Arts.

-The win gives Republicans a 51-49 seat advantage when the legislature’s session starts on Wednesday, letting them determine the House speaker and committee chairmen.
+The win over Democrat Shelly Simonds gives Republicans a slim 51-49 advantage in seats when the legislature’s session starts on Wednesday, letting them determine the House speaker and committee chairmen.

-The tie-breaking draw - Virginia’s first since 1971 - was unprecedented because of its impact on the House, board Vice Chairwoman Clara Belle Wheeler said.
+The tie-breaking draw, Virginia’s first since 1971, was unprecedented because of its impact on the House, board Vice Chairwoman Clara Belle Wheeler said.

 ”This has never been done before for the longest-running, oldest legislative body, if you will, in the New World,” she said after the drawing.

-At least 32 states call for a random drawing to resolve some types of elections, such as municipal races.
-Other states leave the decision to the legislature or require a runoff.

-Simonds told reporters she was weighing her options, raising the prospect of a second recount as allowed by law.
+Simonds told reporters she was weighing her options, raising the prospect of a second recount in a race that has seen several twists since the November vote.

 “At this moment, I am not conceding,” she said.